nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ## ADFT **_New in NWChem 7.2.0_**:

-Use of the auxiliary density functional theory method (ADFT) method  can be triggered by means of the `adft` keyword.
+Use of the auxiliary density functional theory method (ADFT)[^0} can be triggered by means of the `adft` keyword.
 This can result in a large speed-up when using GGA functionals (e.g. PBE96).
 The ADFT method requires a charge density fitting basis set (see [DFT basis set section](#specification-of-basis-sets-for-the-dft-module)).
 If not `cd basis` set is provided, the `weigend coulomb fitting` basis set will be loaded.

 ## VECTORS and MAX_OVL: KS-MO Vectors